Coachella Hacked: Large Data Breach Could Affect Thousands Of Users

-The official Coachella website is the latest one to become the subject of a hack.
-Thousands of users may have had their personal information compromised after the site was recently hacked.
+The official Coachella website is the latest to become the subject of a hack.
+Thousands of users may have had their personal information compromised after the site was recently compromised.

-According to a report via Billboard Magazine, concert promoter Goldenvoice confirmed the hacked and informed Coachella users on Tuesday, March 28 of a data breach.
+According to a report via Billboard Magazine, concert promoter Goldenvoice confirmed the hack and informed Coachella users on Tuesday, February 28, of a data breach.
 Names, email addresses, birth dates, phone numbers, and other sensitive information may have been stolen by the hackers.
 However, credit card information and passwords were not compromised during the hack.

 Festivalgoers use a separate site from Coachella.com to purchase tickets and VIP passes, according to Billboard Magazine.

 “We recently discovered that unauthorized third parties illegally gained access to the usernames, first and last names, shipping addresses, email addresses, phone numbers and dates of birth individuals provided to Coachella.
-We have confirmed that no user passwords were stolen.”
+We have confirmed that no user passwords were stolen.

-“Based on our investigation, no financial information was access and, there is no indication that customer financial information has been disclosed.
+“Based on our investigation, no financial information was accessed, and there is no indication that customer financial information has been disclosed.
 We have taken measures to block further unauthorized access, and reported the matter to the appropriate authorities for further investigation.
 We regret any inconvenience this incident may have caused.”

 Coachella officials advise users to change their passwords, especially if they use the same password for other accounts.
-There is nothing else that users will need to do, besides be aware of email phishing scams and other suspicious asking to log in to your account verify sensitive information.
-It’s also strong suggested that users use encryption or double-verification settings on Gmail and Facebook and use a password vault such to store passwords, reports Amplify Magazine.
+There is nothing else that users will need to do, besides be aware of email phishing scams and other suspicious requests asking to log in to your account verify sensitive information.
+It’s also strongly suggested that users use encryption or double-verification settings on Gmail and Facebook and use a password vault to store passwords, reports Amplify Magazine.

 “Be aware that you may be targeted by phishing emails sent from people impersonating Coachella personnel.
 Please remember that Coachella will never solicit personal information or account information from you via email.
 Please exercise caution if you receive any emails or phone calls that ask for such information, or direct you to web sites where you are asked for personal or financial information.”